Home » Metabolism » Metabolic Health » Overweight Children

 The Dangers of the Weight

 Overweight kids face some big health challenges in their lives.
-They are more likely to develop diabetes, high blood pressure, and heart at a younger age.
+They are more likely to develop diabetes, high blood pressure, and heart disease at a younger age.
 There is also a good chance that they will continue to gain weight as they get older which could lead to mobility problems, back and knee strain, breathing problems, and a reduced quality of life.

 On top of the health factors, children who are overweight have problems in their social lives as well.
 Some are picked on in schools because of their weight.
 They may also have low self-esteem and a poor self-image.
 All of these problems can cause life-long difficulties that children shouldn’t have to deal with.